 II.
 POLICY STATEMENT

-Academic Departments/Local Academic Units: In most circumstances, local academic units bear primary responsibility for evaluating the credentials of prospective faculty in accordance with the standards of the particular field, and ensuring that they are consistent with the standards promulgated by the relevant department, college or school, the central university administration, SACS-COC and other relevant bodies (e.g., discipline-specific accrediting bodies).
-Academic departments are also responsible for collecting the credentials of adjunct faculty in a timely fashion.
+In most circumstances, local academic units (LAUs) bear primary responsibility for evaluating the credentials of prospective faculty in accordance with the standards of the particular field.
+LAUs shall ensure that their evaluations of credentials and qualifications are consistent with the standards promulgated by the relevant department, college or school, the central university administration, SACSCOC, and other relevant bodies (e.g., discipline-specific accrediting agencies).
+Academic departments shall collect the credentialing documents of adjunct faculty and submit them to the Office of the Provost in a timely fashion according to established procedures.

 Deans and directors of college-level units are expected to ensure that their units remain in compliance with this policy.
 If necessary, the Provost may address non-compliance through performance reviews or other measures as appropriate.

-VII.
+VI.
 EFFECTIVE DATE AND APPROVAL

 Senior Vice President